Google Ads Spend

 Every industry is different, and every business within each industry has a different marketing strategy.
-Saying this, every business is always looking for ways to increase the amount of customers buying their products, but not every business will value the same way in which to market, and not all marketing strategies work for every business.
-This may all sound quite mind boggling, but marketing, budgets and making sure you get a return on investment (ROI) is very important to ensuring your business is successful.
-If you have chosen to invest in online marketing and you are unsure of what you should spend on Google Adwords/PPC, hopefully this article will help you establish the correct budget for you.
+Saying this, every business is always looking for ways to increase the number of customers buying their products, but not every business will value the same way in which to market, and not all marketing strategies work for every business.
+This may all sound quite mind-boggling, but marketing, budgets and making sure you get a return on investment (ROI) is very important to ensuring your business is successful.
+If you have chosen to invest in online marketing and you are unsure of what you should spend on Google Ads/PPC, hopefully, this article will help you establish the correct budget for you.

 If only there was a blanket answer to this question, it would make so many people’s jobs out there so much easier.
 However, the answer is… it depends!
-The determining factors of how much you should spend on Adwords/PPC varies and this article will walk you through what you need to consider when determining your Adwords/PPC budget.
-Right from the start, you need to remember that what you are going to spend on your Adwords/PPC budget is dependent on the industry you are in, as what businesses are required to spend fluctuates from industry to industry.
-So, let’s take a look at what factors are going to influence your Adwords/PPC budget.
+The determining factors of how much you should spend on Google Ads/PPC varies and this article will walk you through what you need to consider when determining your Google Ads/PPC budget.
+Right from the start, you need to remember that what you are going to spend on your Google Ads/PPC budget is dependent on the industry you are in, as what businesses are required to spend fluctuates from industry to industry.
+So, let’s take a look at what factors are going to influence your Google Ads/PPC budget.

 When you decide to journey down the road of online advertising, it’s important for you to set up some realistic goals.
-There’s a good chance that Adwords/PPC is not going to revolutionise your business overnight, it may but there’s a good chance that it won’t.
-When you are starting out in Adwords, keep in mind that you are establishing a history with Adwords and you are on the road to gathering data initially before you can make huge strides and see a good ROI.
+There’s a good chance that Google Ads/PPC is not going to revolutionise your business overnight, it may but there’s a good chance that it won’t.
+When you are starting out in Google Ads, keep in mind that you are establishing a history with Google Ads and you are on the road to gathering data initially before you can make huge strides and see a good ROI.
 If you are a small business offering a top quality product and service, getting 5 new customers a month is a more realistic goal than getting 20 new customers a month.